 This online resource is for ‘parenting in the digital age’ and will explain how to play a role in ensuring a child’s online experience is positive and safe.

 For further information, visit esafety.gov.au/iparent.

 The ‘eSafety Women’ resources aim to help women manage technology risks and abuse by providing the tools they need to be confident when online.

 Common Sense Media rates apps and websites in the same way as books and movies.
 Each is given a traditional rating from G to R and a second rating based on educational value.

 A community-based project that supports young people, parents, schools, government and the community sector to understand and address the influence of online pornography.

-A website aimed at first time new internet users.
-Easy to read and manageable, covering 11 basic topics.
+A website aimed at first-time internet users.
+Easy to read, it covers 11 basic topics.

-Developing the digital literacy skills of older Australians.
-Includes ‘self-teach' videos, face-to-face training locations, and trainer guides.
-Available in English and eleven other languages.
+This site helps to improve the digital literacy skills of older Australians.
+It includes ‘self-teach' videos, face-to-face training locations and trainer guides.
+Available in English and 11 other languages.